MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-24-classical_ai.md

 }
 </script>

-In recent years, Aritificial Intelligence has recieved a lot of attention thanks to the re-birth of Neural Networks from <a id="post-link" target="_blank" href="https://en.wikipedia.org/wiki/Geoffrey_Hinton">Geoffery Hinton</a> , and the advent of technologies such as Siri,alex,self-driving cars etc but the idea of AI is not new, infact it all started in 1960s with a guy name <a id="post-link" target="_blank" href="https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)">Jhon McCarthy</a> when he published his paper called <a id="post-link" target="_blank" href="https://www.cs.cornell.edu/selman/cs672/readings/mccarthy-upd.pdf">Programs with Common Sense</a>. after him there were sevral people from really diverse backgrounds which influences the methodoligies we use now....
+In recent years, Aritificial Intelligence has recieved a lot of attention thanks to the re-birth of Neural Networks, and the advent of technologies like Siri,alex and self-driving cars. but the idea of AI is not new, infact it all started in 1960s, when a guy name <a id="post-link" target="_blank" href="https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)">Jhon McCarthy</a>  published his first paper on A.I called <a id="post-link" target="_blank" href="https://www.cs.cornell.edu/selman/cs672/readings/mccarthy-upd.pdf">Programs with Common Sense</a>. after him there were sevral people from really diverse backgrounds which influences the methodoligies we use now....

 {: .text-center}
 <a class="image-popup" href="{{site.url}}{{site.baseurl}}/assets/imgs/posts_imgs/classical-ai/body/fofai.jpg" title="classicalAI chart">